TW-ASMP/TWmaximoConfig/Classification/asset_classification.md

             * lab
             * yard
         * system
-            * localized primary function system
+            * hierarchal system 'used to be: localized primary function system
-            * distributed primary function system
+            * network system 'used to be: distributed primary function system
                 * industrial control network
                 * eletrical distribution network
                 * material distribution network